 The District entered into a TERCA with two commercial banks to provide for loan commitments to the District up to an aggregate amount not to exceed \$150.0 million on June 29, 2017.
 The TERCA replaced the Commercial Paper Notes and Line of Credit Agreement.
-The District had an outstanding balance under the TERCA of \$69.0 million as of December 31, 2017.
+The District had an outstanding balance under the TERCA of \$55.0 million and \$69.0 million as of December 31, 2018 and 2017, respectively.
 The outstanding amount is anticipated to be retired by future collections through electric rates and the issuance of revenue bonds.
-The carrying value of the TERCA approximates market value due to the short-term nature of the agreements.
-The TERCA terminates on June 29, 2020.
+The carrying value approximates market value because the agreement terminates on June 29, 2020.